alan-turing-institute/whatwhat/README.md

 11. Click create release from tag
 12. Upload the binary from your computer
 13. Click 'publish release'
-14. Copy the url of the release and paste this below `bottle do` in the ruby file in the form of `root_url "https://github.com/alan-turing-institute/whatwhat/releases/download/<VERSION>"`.
+14. Copy the url of the release and paste this as the first line within `bottle do` in the ruby file, in the form of `root_url "https://github.com/alan-turing-institute/whatwhat/releases/download/<VERSION>"`.
 Note this should be the same as the url, but with 'download' rather than 'tag'
+15. This should now work